 Overall, the first rows of Table 11, Table 12 and Table 13 show that migration has a statistically significant total effect of 2 percentage points to 93 percentage points.
 Since this is a linear probability model, we do not emphasise the size of the coefficient much but concentrate more on relative magnitudes and the statistical significance of the relationships.
 We estimate 15 specifications in all and have a total effect that is statistically significant in all 15 of them.
-Direct effects, meanwhile, are statistically significant in nine of the 15 specifications and indirect (mediating) effects are significant at the 1% statistical significance level.
+Direct effects, meanwhile, are statistically significant in nine of the 15 specifications and indirect (mediating) effects are significant in seven specifications.
+Of these seven, three are statistically significant at the 1% statistical significance level.